orion-rs/orion/SECURITY.md

 Any version which is affected by a security issue, will be yanked.
 Even though we try to provide it, there is no guarantee that a SemVer-compatible version, containing a fix, will be available at the time of yanking.

 ### Recommended best practices
-The are recommendations on how to use Orion correctly:
+These are recommendations on how to use Orion correctly:

 - Use `cargo audit` to ensure the current version has no published security vulnerabilities
 - Never use `opt-level=0`, always build in release mode